TutorialsLast Updated May 6, 20249 min read

 Creating a new company

 Test this out using Postman or your preferred API testing tool.
 Send an HTTP POST request to http://localhost:8080/company.
-Use the data below as the request payload:
+Use this data as the request payload:

 {